Not for wearing

 Not just a drop

-Each wash of synthetic garments contributes to an invisible but devastating pollution: 500,000 tons of microfibers are released into the oceans annually - equivalent to each person on Earth throwing a plastic bag into the sea every month.
+With every wash, synthetic garments release microfibers.
+Around 500,000 tons enter the oceans each year, the equivalent of every person on Earth throwing one plastic bag into the sea every month.

-At the end of their life, 73% of these clothes are incinerated or sent to landfills.
-Their traces are now visible everywhere: in the soil as "plastiglomerate" - a new sedimentary layer named in 2012, and in the oceans as the seventh continent of plastic, now exceeding one-third of Europe's surface.
+At the end of their life, 73% of synthetic garments are incinerated or landfilled.
+Their traces are now visible everywhere: in soils as plastiglomerates, a new sedimentary layer identified in 2012, and in the oceans as the so called seventh continent of plastic, now covering more than one third of Europe’s surface.

-This pollution profoundly impacts marine ecosystems.
-Microplastics from their slow degradation disrupt phytoplankton's crucial role in carbon sequestration, directly accelerating climate change.
+This pollution deeply disrupts marine ecosystems.
+Microplastics interfere with phytoplankton, undermining its essential role in carbon sequestration and directly accelerating climate change.

 A major health concern

-Plastic pollution affects our health in ways far deeper than imagined.
-Every day, our bodies are exposed to plastic through three main routes:
+Plastic pollution affects human health far more deeply than commonly assumed.
+Every day, our bodies are exposed through three main pathways.

 - Breathing.
-Microplastic particles suspended in the air have become as ubiquitous as dust.
-Indoor air, particularly in spaces with synthetic carpets and textiles, can contain significant concentrations of these invisible pollutants.
+Microplastic particles are now as ubiquitous as dust.
+Indoor air, particularly in environments filled with synthetic carpets and textiles, can contain significant concentrations.

 - Skin contact.
-The average person spends 16 hours a day with synthetic clothing in direct contact with their skin, allowing for continuous absorption of plastic particles and their associated chemicals.
+We spend on average 16 hours a day wearing synthetic clothing in direct contact with our skin, allowing continuous exposure to plastic particles and their associated chemicals.

-An American study from October 2024 revealed an alarming presence of plastic in the human brain (0.5%) - a discovery that challenges our understanding of the blood-brain barrier.
-This isn't an isolated finding: particles have been detected throughout our bodies - in the lungs where they cause inflammation, in the colon where they disrupt our microbiome, in reproductive organs where they may affect fertility, and even in the placenta, potentially impacting fetal development.
+In October 2024, an American study revealed the presence of plastic in the human brain, representing around 0.5% of its composition, challenging long held assumptions about the blood brain barrier.
+This finding is not isolated.
+Plastic particles have been detected in the lungs, where they cause inflammation, in the colon, where they disrupt the microbiome, in reproductive organs, where they may affect fertility, and even in the placenta, with potential consequences for fetal development.

-What makes plastic particularly dangerous is its role as a vector for other toxic substances.
-Like a Trojan horse, plastic particles carry harmful chemicals into our bodies - including endocrine disruptors, carcinogens, and heavy metals.
-These substances, which would normally have limited ability to penetrate our natural defenses, hitchhike on plastic particles to reach sensitive organs.
+Plastic is particularly dangerous because it acts as a vector for other toxic substances.
+Like a Trojan horse, plastic particles transport endocrine disruptors, carcinogens, and heavy metals into the body, enabling them to reach sensitive organs.

-More worryingly, so-called "biodegradable" plastics might pose an even greater threat.
-As these materials break down, they create nanoparticles small enough to cross biological barriers that normally protect our organs.
-Research has shown these particles trigger significant inflammation responses, potentially more severe than those caused by conventional plastics.
+More concerning still, so called biodegradable plastics may pose an even greater risk.
+As they degrade, they generate nanoparticles small enough to cross biological barriers, triggering inflammatory responses that can be more severe than those caused by conventional plastics.

 Naturally better